ismailashraf/Amazon-produt-scrapping-using-python/README.md

 This repository contains two different type of scrapping
 # 1st Method using Beautifulsoup
+You can find the notebook with this name <b>Simple Scraper Using Python.ipynb</b>
-Using Beautifulsoup with the name of <b>Simple Scraper Using Python</b> that is completed by using a Jupyter Notebook, for this file you need to import three libararies by using the code below
+Using Beautifulsoup with the name of that is completed by using a Jupyter Notebook, for this file you need to import three libararies by using the code below
 "import requests"
 "from bs4 import BeautifulSoup"
 "import sqlite3"